 Line your muffin tray with 12 muffin cases.
 Then divide the mixture evenly in to each case.
 We use a 5cm ice cream scoop to do this.

 Bake in the center of the oven until golden (picture 12), and toothpick comes out clean after inserting in to the middle of one of the muffins.
 See the recipe card below for full cooking instructions.

 How to cook Lentils

 Cooking dried lentils: Soak them overnight (or for 8 hours).
 Next, drain the lentils, then add to a saucepan and fill with water until the lentils are covered.
 Bring to a boil, then simmer for 20 minutes.
 Drain, and then set aside to cool, before adding them to the food processor.

 The benefit to soaking the lentils, is to reduce the amount of bloating that they can cause to some people.
 However, if you aren't sensitive to them, you can skip the soaking and follow the cooking instructions above, straight from dried.

 Skip the cooking and buy some canned/pre-cooked lentils: You can find canned lentils in most supermarkets.
 Lentils are also sometimes in cartons, depending on the brand you buy.
 Be sure to double-check that the packaging confirms they are cooked lentils.
 And then all you need to do is drain and rinse them, before adding them to the food processor.

 How to make these muffins baby friendly

 You can leave out the granulated sugar and the chocolate chips.
-Instead, swap the chocolate chips for a sugar free alternative such as raisins (using the same cup quantity), or topping them with a few of your childs favorite berries.
+Instead, swap the chocolate chips for a sugar free alternative such as raisins (using the same cup quantity), or a few of your childs favorite berries.

 For another baby-friendly muffin recipe, we recommend trying these mini baby-led weaning muffins by My Kids Lick the Bowl.
 They're another healthy and fun way to serve new foods to your little ones.